IldarMinaev/my-notes/PoC/ServiceMeshes/CiliumInstallation.md

 System requirements:
 https://docs.cilium.io/en/stable/operations/system_requirements/

-Cilium requires additional kernel modules to be available.
-So before installing cilium need to build a kernel with all required modules according to either of these 2 articles: https://wsl.dev/wslcilium/
+Cilium requires some kernel modules to be included or loaded dynamically.
+So before installing cilium need to build a kernel with all required modules listed in the above link with system requirements and proceed according to either of these 2 articles:

+https://wsl.dev/wslcilium/

 https://jackliusr.github.io/posts/2024/03/setup-kind-cluster-using-cilium-cni-in-wsl2/

+### Kind cluster installation
 #### Create caching proxy registry for docker images
 ```sh
 docker run -d --name proxy --restart=always --net=kind \